5 burning Halloween controversies

-Halloween falls on a Sunday this year, and some towns around the country, conscious of conflicts with religious beliefs, are considering making Saturday the official trick-or-treat date.
+3. Which day is Halloween again?Halloween falls on a Sunday this year, and some towns around the country, conscious of conflicts with religious beliefs, are considering making Saturday the official trick-or-treat date.
 One parent in Panama City, Fla., which has opted for Saturday, tells a local news channel reporter that the switch is just creating confusion: "We don't know if we should have candy for both nights just in case some kids parents didn’t hear about it or to just pick one and hope people have candy."

 4. How to "protect" sex offendersAround the country, local police are struggling to find effective ways to stop sex offenders from interacting with trick-or-treaters.
 In Los Angeles, police suggest offenders "protect" themselves from "unnecessary allegations of impropriety" by leaving their porch lights off and posting signs declaring that they are not giving out candy.
 In Georgia, sex offenders are barred from opening their doors except to "a law enforcement officer or an emergency responder."

 5. Eggings: Still a problemIn New York, the age-old Halloween prank has sparked a troubling amount of violence, reports The New York Times.
 Since 1984, the newspaper found, "at least 24 people have been seriously wounded or killed in stabbings, shootings, beatings or accidents sparked by egg-throwing confrontations around Halloween."
 In Queens, eggings "are so out of control" that "cops in some precincts ask merchants not to sell eggs or shaving cream to minors during Halloween week."